Elgton Jenkins: Professional career

+Green Bay Packers

 Jenkins was selected by the Green Bay Packers with the 44th overall pick in the second round of the 2019 NFL draft.
 He signed his four-year rookie contract on May 13, 2019, worth $6.782 million.
 After entering his rookie season as a backup, Jenkins made his first NFL start on September 22, in a Week 3 game against the Denver Broncos, replacing an injured Lane Taylor.
 On 571 pass-blocking snaps this season, Jenkins did not allow a single sack.
 He was named to the PFWA All-Rookie Team.
 In the 2020 season, he started in all 16 regular season games and both postseason games for the Packers.
 For the 2020 season, he earned his first Pro Bowl nod as a starter.

 Jenkins entered the 2021 season as the Packers starting left tackle in place of an injured David Bakhtiari.
 He started eight games there before suffering a torn ACL in Week 11 of a 34–31 loss to the Minnesota Vikings.
 The Packers placed him on injured reserve two days later, ending his season.

 On December 23, 2022, Jenkins signed a four-year, $68 million contract extension.
 In the 2022 season, he appeared in and started 15 games.
 He was named as an alternate to the 2023 Pro Bowl.
 In the 2023 season, he appeared in and started 15 regular season games and both of the Packers' postseason games.

 After the Packers signed Aaron Banks during the 2025 offseason, Brian Gutekunst announced that Jenkins would be moving to center.
+He started all nine of his appearances for Green Bay during the regular season.
+On November 10, 2025, Jenkins was diagnosed with a lower-leg fracture, which was suffered in the team's Week 10 loss to the Philadelphia Eagles.
+He was placed on injured reserve the following day, after ligament damage was revealed.

+On March 9, 2026, Jenkins was released by the Packers.

+Cleveland Browns

+On March 11, 2026, Jenkins signed a two-year, $24 million contract with the Cleveland Browns.